DETECTIVE BUREAU 2-3: GO TO HELL BASTARDS! (1963)

 Guns don’t argue.

 • Suzuki signs his name in a bold pre-credit sequence distinguished by its sudden violence, confident staging and whiplash editing.
-His subversive genius is particularly manifest in the innumerable bullets that enfilade the Pepsi-Cola truck, a shining symbol of postwar American colonialism.
+His subversive genius is manifest in the bullets that enfilade the Pepsi-Cola truck, a shining symbol of postwar American colonialism.

 • Another dynamic shootout takes place in a scrapyard where Hatano’s men attempt to kill the now-exposed Tajima and the suddenly expendable Manabe.
 The skirmish gains added drama from its nocturnal setting and Suzuki’s unfailingly inventive camera setups.
 While not quite in the John Woo bullet ballet class, it’s miles ahead of most other crime films made in 1963.
 And the hot lead-cold steel showdown that concludes the film is a glorious example of the director’s super-heated, over-the-top action aesthetic.

 • Manabe, on the run, flees to his girlfriend’s pad to hide out.
 Even though he’s under threat of death, he’s so caught up in the thrall of their depraved role-playing that he fails to spot the unseen gunman in the room.
 He soon finds out while embracing her, however, when a shot suddenly rings out and flings him to the floor like a rag doll.
 His girl gets one too, plus one more for good measure, as she joins her man in the afterlife.

 Tajima: Hi, Captain!”

 Captain Kumagaya: “Here to peddle tips?
 Jackass!”

 Hatano [after Tajima has pulled a gun on him]: “What are you doing?”